Business credit scores explained and how to check them

 Different bureaus usually have their own scoring models with unique numerical ranges, so there's no universal "good" business credit score.
 While a higher score is usually better, one model's high score may be low in another model.
 For instance, the Dun & Bradstreet PAYDEX score ranges from 1 to 100, with 100 being the best, but Equifax's Business Credit Risk Score ranges from 101 to 992, with 101 being the worst.

 Understanding each credit scoring model should help you understand whether your business's corresponding scores are good.

-Similar to credit card companies, small-business lenders may accept a personal credit score that's good or better to qualify you for financing.
+Similar to credit card companies, small-business lenders may accept a personal credit score that's good or better to qualify you for a SBA loan financing.
 If your personal credit falls just below that level, lenders may consider your application if you can outline a plan to improve your score.

 Making payments on time or early, keeping credit use low, and having multiple accounts that report to business credit bureaus can help improve your business credit scores.

 While you may have heard that carrying a small balance from month to month can boost your scores, that isn't the case.
 It's always best to pay in full.
 Checking your reports regularly and disputing any errors with the credit bureaus should help keep your scores accurate and healthy.

 Looking to establish business credit?
 Learn how a Spark Business card can help

 It's never too soon to take charge of your credit scores.
 Start building your business credit scores with a Capital One Spark Business card.
 From cash back to travel rewards, business-grade benefits come with every card.